philipco/structured_noise/README.md

 We then extend our results to the case of federated learning.

 From our analysis, several take-aways can be identified.
-1. Quantization-based compression schemes do not have \emph{Lipschitz in squared expectation} regularity but satisfy a Hölder condition.
+1. Quantization-based compression schemes do not have *Lipschitz in squared expectation* regularity but satisfy a Hölder condition.
 Because of that, their convergence is degraded, yet they asymptotically achieve a rate comparable to projection-based compressors, in which the limit covariance is similar.
 2. Rand-h and partial participation with probability $h/d$ satisfy the same variance condition.
 Yet the convergence